effiemanyos/ms2-produck/README.md

 **Target Audience:**

 *Crucial User Stories to Test MVP & Validate Hypothesis:*
-1. As a **XXXX**, I want to XXXX so that I can XXXX
+1. As an **Aspiring Product Manager**, I want to be able to find out which are the best sources of PM information so that I can learn and apply this knowledge to get my first PM role as an intern or APM.
-2. As a **XXXX**, I want to XXXX so that I can XXXX
+2. As a **Recent Graduate**, I want to be able to track my all the PM books I will be reading this year so that I can understand what PMs actually do and figure out if this is what I really want.
-3. As a **XXXX**, I want to XXXX so that I can XXXX
+3. As a **Entry-Level PM**, I want to be able to feel confident in that all the resources I'm reading, watching or listening are sharing accurate information about PM so that I can become a great PM.
-4. As a **XXXX**, I want to XXXX so that I can XXXX
+4. As an **Associate Product Manager**, I want to subscribe to Produck's newsletter to receive weekly or monthly up-to-date information so that I can use it wisely to be promoted to Product Manager.
-5. As a **XXXX**, I want to XXXX so that I can XXXX
+5. As an **Entrepreneur**, I want to contact Produck's team to work on a side project so that I can show it on my portfolio at PM interviews at tech companies or other startups.

-DELETE THIS PARAGRAPH
-- Use the Produck's **productivity web-based applications** to help me build a reading habit to learn as much as possible from book authors, which are experts in the field(*)
-- Use the **tobuylist web-based application** to keep track of the books I am planning to buy within the next six months and be mindful of the budget I will be allocating or investing in this.
-- Use the **bookmarks web-based application** to save my favourite online sources of information about Product Management taken from Produck's resources directory.

 ### **Unique Selling Proposition**